SoumyaO/Attrition-forecasting-for-merger/README.md

 Data-driven planning for merger and acquisition.
 (INSEAD Case Study)

 ## Context:
 During the process of merger and acquisition of a company, the headcount of employees in the company being merged may need to be reduced.
 To meet regulatory requirements and ensure compliance severance package agreements are given to employees.
-The aim is to objectively categorise employees into groups, without discrimination, and determine which groups to offer RCC to, but at the same time minimise cost of severance.
+The aim is to objectively categorise employees into groups, without discrimination, and determine which groups to offer severance to, but at the same time minimise cost of severance.

 ## Process:
 This was done in two stages.

 Stage 1:
-- Identifying the factors that determine whether an employee accepts an RCC
+- Identifying the factors that determine whether an employee accepts a severance
 - Modelling the probabilty of an employee accepting a severance, if offered; using Logistic Regression, CART, Random Forest, Gradient Boost.
 Employed PCA for feature selection.

 Stage 2: